KrishangSaharia/SchedulerAPIDjango/README.md

 ### 2. Ping Endpoint -
 This endpoint checks whether server is alive or not , and returns JSON message 'OK' is server is alive , otherwise returns 'Network Error'.
-For eg. -
+It takes a arguement named host ,to check whether the server is alive or not.
+For eg. host=google.com For eg. -
 ```
 {